 Our fair trade program consists of working with California family farmers whenever possible.
 In some cases we have working relationships with farmers going back for decades.
-They grow our almonds, pistachios, pecans, walnuts, peaches, apricots, medjool and halawi dates.
+They grow our almonds, pistachios, walnuts, peaches, apricots, medjool and halawi dates.
 Further afield our pumpkin seeds and hazelnuts come from Oregon and our golden flax seeds come from the midwest.
 Whenever possible we buy American.

 Are your cashews raw?
 Is your cashew butter really raw?

-We offer sundried, organic cashews from Bali.
+We offer sundried, organic cashews from Indonesia.
 We also offer organic cashew pieces that are minimally heated.
 Also, we offer organic, whole cashews that have been conventionally processed, using heat to remove them from their caustic husks, but they are not roasted.